Happy dad and his children spending time together on sofa

 Meet John, a 35-year-old male who lives with his wife and 2 young children.
 They rent a lovely three-bedroom apartment in Chelsea, London.
-He works in the city and earns £4000 as a contracting IT consultant.
+He works in the city and earns £4000 per month as a contracting IT consultant.

 After paying all his expenses John roughly has £450 disposable cash at the end of the month and wants to do something with it.
 What would be the best way to invest this £450 so John can feel like he’s getting the best return on his money?
+Most investment advice floating around on socials is crypto currency.

 Crypto currency was first released in 2009.
 It’s since seen very high returns, sometimes as high as 1000% which can’t be ignored but can be very volatile.